sourcecred/docs/docs/setup/plugins/initiatives.md

 constructive discussions about, "do we have our facts straight?" and helps to remember what made an Initiative valuable in a future discussion.

-Try to avoid shaping the objective data to fit your subjective needs.
-Such as leaving out a contribution because you feel the weight should be lower than some other contributions.
+Try to avoid shaping the objective data to fit your subjective needs, such as leaving out a contribution because you feel the weight should be lower than some other contributions.